 And have you ever wondered how many folks have pets in the United States?

-Read on to find out some fascinating facts and statistics about pet ownership in the US.
+Read on to find out some fascinating facts and statistics about the U.S. pet ownership.

 Pet Ownership Statistics

 1. 67% of US households have a pet of some kind